smartcontractkit/documentation/docs/vrf/v2/subscription/examples/programmatic-subscription.md

 ## Subscription manager contract

-In this example, the contract operates as a subscription owner and can run functions to add consumer contracts to the subscription.
-The consumer contracts must include the `requestRandomWords()` function with the correct coordinator parameters and the correct subscription ID to request random values and use the subscription balance.
-The consumer contracts must also include the `fulfillRandomWords()` function to receive the random values.
+In this example, the contract operates as a subscription owner and can run functions to add consuming contracts to the subscription.
+The consuming contracts must include the `requestRandomWords()` function with the correct coordinator parameters and the correct subscription ID to request random values and use the subscription balance.
+The consuming contracts must also include the `fulfillRandomWords()` function to receive the random values.

 Subscription owners and consumers do not have to be separate.
 This contract not only allows adding consumers with `addConsumer(address consumerAddress)` but can also act as a consumer by running its own `requestRandomWords()` function.
 This example contract includes a `createNewSubscription()` function in the `constructor()` that creates the subscription and adds itself as a consumer automatically when you deploy it.